DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - **Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
     - 🍀**Intrusion Detection System (IDS)**: a security service that monitors and analyzes network or system events for the purpose of finding/providing realtime/neartime warnings of unauthorized attempts to access system resources; automates the inspection of logs and real-time system events to detect intrusion attempts and system failures.
 It provides only 📝_passive_ responses, such as alerting administrators to a suspected attack
         - an IDS is intended as part of a defense-in-depth security plan
         - Anomaly-based intrusion detection systems may identify a zero-day vulnerability because it deviates from normal patterns of activity.
+            - 🍊**Host-­based IDSs (HIDSs)** can monitor activity on a single system only.
+A drawback is that attackers can discover and disable them.
+HIDS may be able to detect unauthorized processes running on a system.
+Host-based IDSs have some difficulty with detecting and tracking down DoS attacks.
+            - 🍊**Network-­based IDS (NIDS)** can monitor activity on a network, and an NIDS isn’t as visible to attackers.
+They may  not notice rogue processes.
+Network-based IDSs are usually able to detect the initiation of an attack or the ongoing attempts to perpetrate an attack (including denial of service, or DoS).
+They are, however, unable to provide information about whether an attack was successful or which specific systems, user accounts, files, or applications were affected.
     - 🍀**Intrusion Prevention Systems (IPS)**: a security service that uses available info to determine if an attack is underway, alerting and also blocking attacks from reaching intended target; includes detection capabilities, you’ll also see them referred to as intrusion detection and prevention systems (IDPSs)
     - NIST SP 800-94 Guide to Intrusion Detection and Prevention Systems provides comprehensive coverage of both IDS and IPS
     - They provide 📝active response to a security event.
-    - **Host-­based IDSs (HIDSs)** can monitor activity on a single system only.
-A drawback is that attackers can discover and disable them.
-HIDS may be able to detect unauthorized processes running on a system.
-    - **Network-­based IDS (NIDS)** can monitor activity on a network, and an NIDS isn’t as visible to attackers.
-They may  not notice rogue processes
 - 7.2.2 ❄️**Security Information and Event Management (SIEM)**
     - NIST Special Publication 800-92, the Guide to Computer Security Log Management, describes four types of common challenges to log management:
         - 🔨Many log sources